Infinite Fun.

 Strategy-first players are underserved

-Many games prioritize spectacle over depth
+Many card games favor spectacle and collection over meaningful decision-making.

 Differentiation